KevinnZou/compose-webview-multiplatform/README.md

 ## WebSettings

 Starting from version 1.3.0, this library allows users to customize web settings.
-There are some common web settings that can be shared across different platforms, such as isJavaScriptEnabled and userAgent.
+Some common web settings can be shared across different platforms, such as isJavaScriptEnabled and userAgent.

 ```kotlin